 It’s every parent’s dream that her child be more financially successful than she is.

 But, these days, a lot of kids aren’t confident this will happen.
-Consider these stats: Last year 89% of teens ages 14-18 said they thought they would be as financially well-off or better than their parents, according to a survey by Junior Achievement and The Allstate Foundation.
-This year, only 56% of teens thought so.
+Consider these stats: In 2011, 89% of teens ages 14-18 said they thought they would be as financially well-off or better than their parents, according to a survey by Junior Achievement and The Allstate Foundation.
+In 2012, only 56% of teens thought so.

 Want More?Love this story?
 Sign up for LearnVest’s LV Moms daily newsletter!

 The pessimism didn’t end there.
-Last year, 44% of teens thought they would be financially independent by age 20.
-This year, the majority say they don’t think they’ll be able to do it all on their own until somewhere between 21 and 24, and 23% percent said they would become independent sometime between the ages of 25 and 27.
+In 2011, 44% of teens thought they would be financially independent by age 20.
+A year later, the majority say they don’t think they’ll be able to do it all on their own until somewhere between 21 and 24, and 23% percent said they would become independent sometime between the ages of 25 and 27.

 While the survey didn’t explore why teens are feeling less optimistic, if the findings are to be believed, it’s clear that many think they will be relying on The Bank of Mom and Dad well into adulthood.